andrey-ushakov/esc_pos_printer/README.md

 To discover existing printers in your subnet, consider using [ping_discover_network](https://pub.dev/packages/ping_discover_network) package.
 Note that most of ESC/POS printers by default listen on port 9100.

-USB and Bluetooth printers support will be added later.

 ## Features

 * Connect to Wi-Fi printers